-This article provides a detailed response to: How to build an impact effort matrix in Excel?
-For a comprehensive understanding of Process Improvement, we also include relevant case studies for further reading and links to Process Improvement best practice resources.
+This article provides a detailed response to: How to Create an Impact Effort Matrix in Excel?
+[Complete Guide] For a comprehensive understanding of Process Improvement, we also include relevant case studies for further reading and links to Process Improvement templates.

 After plotting the initiatives on the matrix, the next step is to optimize the framework for strategic decision-making.
 This involves refining the matrix to include additional layers of data or insights that can inform better decision-making.
 For instance, incorporating a color-coding system based on the strategic alignment or urgency of initiatives can provide a more nuanced view of where to focus efforts.
 Excel's conditional formatting feature is particularly useful for this purpose, allowing users to automatically color-code items based on specific criteria.